eklitzke/backup-bitcoin/README.md

 `wallet.dat` file, GPG encrypts it, and then copies it to a [Google Cloud Storage](https://cloud.google.com/storage/) bucket.

+Currently the script uses the `backupwallet` RPC command, so you need either `bitcoind` running, or `bitcoin-qt` running in server mode.
 Ensure that you have Bitcoin set up to allow RPC commands, e.g. by adding the following to your `bitcoin.conf`:

 ```ini
 rpcbind=127.0.0.1